Photo:Anastasiia Romashina/Getty Images

 This breakfast staple is especially great on a morning when you're experiencing a hangover.
 Eggs are a rich source of amino acids like cysteine, which breaks down headache-causing chemicals.
 They're also a good source of taurine, which boosts liver function.

-Instead of chugging sugary sports drinks (not beneficial to your health or hangover), opt for Mother Nature's offering.
+Instead of chugging sugary sports drinks (not beneficial to your health or your hangover), opt for Mother Nature's offering.
 Coconut water contains electrolytes like potassium as well as antioxidants to restore your body after a long night.

 Unless pickles were to blame for your nasty hangover, pickle juice is a delightfully odd cure worth trying.
 Though the taste is not for everyone, if you can stomach the sour liquid, a shot of it can help ease your woes.
 The vinegar, salt, and water found in pickle juice help to replenish your body's electrolyte and sodium levels.
 Not a fan of the juice?
 Eat the pickles by themselves for the same results.